the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 The entire script was minified into a single line with variable names shortened to 1-2 characters.
 This is multi-layered obfuscation designed to make analysis as difficult as possible.

-But obfuscation doesn't make code safe—it just makes it harder to analyze.
+But obfuscation doesn't make code safe, it just makes it harder to analyze.
 I kept digging.

 #### FINDING THE MALICIOUS PATTERNS